 The inflorescence is a terminal spike with interrupted whorl-like clusters of 6 to 10 flowers around the stem - usually 6 but always an even number.
 The clusters appear just above the leaf axils.
 There are several leafy bracts under each cluster.
-In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of opposite bracts.
+In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of a pair of opposite bracts.

 The flowers are stalkless, 3/8 to 2/3 inch long with a short tubular green calyx that is bristly-hairy and has 5 awl shaped teeth that are more than half as long as the corolla tube.
-The corolla, longer than the calyx, with 2 lips that are white to pink to pale purple and spotted with a deeper purple.
+The corolla, longer than the calyx, with 2 lips that are white to pink to pale purple and spotted with a deeper purple and sometimes white.
 The upper lip is not divided and has a hairy convex outer surface.
 The lower lip has 3 spreading lobes, the center lobe being broader than the lateral lobes.
 There are 4 stamens in pairs of unequal length, with dark purple anthers, that rest against the upper lip.
 The style also is tucked under the upper lip.

 Seed: Each fertile flower produces a seed capsule containing 4 small ovoid 3-angled 2 mm long nutlets which have a slight beak on one end.
 These disperse by wind shaking the stem or by compression of the drying calyx they are shot out.

 Habitat: Marsh Hedgenettle is found in wet meadows, riparian areas, moist prairies and grasslands.
-Soils should be loamy to sandy, moisture wet-mesic.
+Soils should be loamy to sandy, with moisture wet-mesic.
 The plant tolerates and will flower in light shade but full sun is best.
 It grows form a rhizomatous root system and can re-generate from the root system and from seeds.

 Names: The genus, Stachys, is taken from the Greek word Stachus, meaning 'a spike', and refers to to the spike-like form of the inflorescence of this genus.
 The species, palustris, means 'of marshes' and is frequently applied to plants found in moist areas.
 As to the common names, see notes at page bottom.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.